powmedia/backbone-forms/README.md

     - A function that calls back with one of the above
     - An object e.g. `{ y: 'Yes', n: 'No' }`

+  By default, options values and labels are escaped when rendered, to allow using special characters such as < and >, as well as to prevent possible XSS vulnerabilities in user generated content.
+Since Select HTML elements can't contain arbitrary HTML inside of them, there is no option on Select to NOT encode the text.
+Custom Editors that extend Select should factor in the possibility of labels that contain HTML.

   **Backbone collection notes**

   If using a Backbone collection as the `options` attribute, models in the collection must implement a `toString()` method.
 This populates the label of the `<option>`.
 The ID of the model populates the `value` attribute.